-In this special post marking the LSA’s 2022 Global Law and Society Meeting ‘Reckoning and Remedy’, Professor Linda Mulcahy interviews Dr Nafay Choudhury, winner of the SLSA Article Prize 2022.
+In this special post marking the LSA’s 2022 Global Law and Society Meeting ‘Rage, Reckoning, & Remedy’, Professor Linda Mulcahy interviews Oxford’s Dr Nafay Choudhury, winner of the SLSA Article Prize 2022.

 What Socio-Legal issues are keeping you awake at the moment?